Allan Baker and Kevin Crump

-Allan Baker and Kevin Crump are a notorious Australian duo of rapists and double murderers who were sentenced to life imprisonment in 1974.
+Allan Baker and Kevin Crump are an Australian duo of rapists and double murderers who were sentenced to life imprisonment in 1974.
 Baker is serving his sentence at Clarence Correctional Centre whereas Crump died incarcerated at Wellington Correctional Centre in 2023.

 Crimes

 Allan Baker and Kevin Crump were convicted criminals who met in prison while serving sentences for such offences as breaking and entering and larceny.
 After they were released, they met up and opted for a life of robbing for a living and murder.

 Their new life began on 3 November 1973 when, while driving a stolen vehicle, Baker used a .308 rifle to murder Ian James Lamb, 43.
 Lamb was sleeping in his car next to the road to save accommodation costs while he was in the area to look for seasonal work.
 The pair did not know Lamb, and the murder has been described as a thrill killing.
 After Lamb died, they stole $30, some clothes, and petrol, then moved the car.

 Three days later, Baker and Crump camped near the home of Brian and Virginia Morse in Collarenebri, where Baker had previously worked as a migrant farm labourer.
 After watching the house for two days, they abducted 34-year-old Virginia Morse when her husband and three children left the property.
 They also refueled at the farm’s bowser.

 The men drove via back roads towards Queensland, stopping at hotels and garages along the way and buying beer and petrol with the $30 they had stolen from the Morse homestead.
 They drove mainly at night to avoid detection.
 During the journey, Morse sobbed and pleaded for her life.
 The men stopped south of the Queensland border, tied Morse to a tree and took turns raping her repeatedly.
 They then threw her back in the car and continued on their journey.

 When they stopped by the Weir River near Moonie, they bound Morse's hands in front of her with handkerchiefs.
 They raped and tortured her repeatedly before Crump shot her between the eyes in an execution style killing on the 8th of November 1973 using a .222 rifle.
 After interfering with the body, they rolled her corpse into the river, burnt her clothes, and drove back to their campsite.